Old Fashioned (film): Plot

 Though isolated, over a period of some nine years he has developed into a craftsman.
 In town, Clay is known for his faith, his reserve and his odd theories on love and romance.
 These out of place and old-fashioned attitudes irritate his friends, who have difficulty understanding and accepting him.
-Few are aware of the guilt Clay feels over his past, or that he views himself as not fit for a relationship with anyone.
+Few are aware of the guilt Clay feels over his past, or that he views himself as not fit for a relationship with anyone, and some find him creepy and disturbing.
+It is also revealed that Clay has anger management issues.

 Despite the unusual rules Clay has committed himself to, Amber continues to have an interest in him.
 She expresses a number of times that she wishes they could do things people do on normal dates, but eventually realizes her feelings for Clay are more important than her desire for normality.
+However, she is left unsettled a few times by how Clay's rules seem to hinder at deeper-rooted issues regarding his personality.

 A crisis develops, and both end up going their own way.
-Clay is saddened by the separation and seeks out his Great Aunt Zella, who implores him not to let her go.
+Amber is left emotionally devastated while watching Clay's exploitation films and discovering his true colors, and Clay becomes mentally unstable by the separation, going around and causing havoc via emotionally outbursts, which almost leads to him getting arrested.
+He later seeks out his Great Aunt Zella, who implores him not to let her go.
 She tells Clay that she has never seen anyone try so hard to be good, but that life is not about failings; it is about loving those that God has brought into our lives, and that stepping back into the world, and into love, is vital, knowing that failure is a part of it.

-Clay takes her advice, finds Amber and asks her to marry him.
+Though initially on the brink of losing his mind, Clay eventually realizes the error of his ways and takes Aunt Zella's advice, finds Amber and asks her to marry him.
 Before he can even get the question out she answers "Yes."
 He warns her to be cautious, that it will not be easy.
 She smiles and repeats her answer "Yes."